 Want a fun vintage DIY project?
-Follow these step-by-step instructions to make a pallet wood letter perfect for any room in your farmhouse.
+Follow these step-by-step instructions on how to make wooden letters perfect for any room in your farmhouse.

 Don’t you love pallet wood?